-2020 has been an incredibly difficult year for apprentices, employers and training providers.
+The last couple of years have been incredibly difficult for apprentices, employers and training providers.

-Some sectors, such as hospitality and travel & tourism, have been particularly badly affected by the economic downturn and may take several years to fully recover.
-Looking ahead to the future, the UK government is committed to supporting apprentices and on the other hand employers need a skilled workforce, so there are grounds for optimism despite the extremely challenging circumstances we currently find ourselves in.
+Some sectors, such as hospitality and travel & tourism, were particularly badly affected by the economic downturn and may take several years to fully recover.

 Focus on sectors where apprenticeships are available

 In the short term, some companies in hard hit sectors may stop recruiting new staff.
 If you want to start an apprenticeship soon, it’s best to focus on those sectors where new apprenticeships are available, such as IT & Digital, Accounting, Engineering and Social Care.
 However, if your main interest lies in one of the hard hit sectors, a sensible back up plan could be to stay in education rather than risk unemployment.

 Further education colleges offer a wide range of work-related courses to choose from which could keep open the option of progressing to an apprenticeship in the future.
 Why not check out your local college’s website to help you form a plan B?